Bakaras/vtscan/README.md

 # vtscan
 Virustotal (virustotal.com) integration for amavisd-new.

-vtscan is a script to include Virustotal as an amavisd-new virus scanner by using the Virustotal Public API.
+vtscan is a bash script to include Virustotal as an amavisd-new virus scanner by using the Virustotal Public API.

 ## Installation
 copy JSON.sh, vtscan.sh and vtscan-cache.sh to /usr/local/bin: